Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/mobile.md

 [[toc]]

-Custom shaders in Wallpaper Engine need to run on DirectX 11 (HLSL 4.0) and OpenGL (ES 3.0) to support Windows and mobile platforms.
+Custom shaders in Wallpaper Engine need to run on DirectX 11 (HLSL 4.0) and OpenGL ES (GLSL 3.00 ES) to support Windows and mobile platforms.
 Your custom shader code will automatically be modified a bit before hitting the compiler to facilitate this, but some advanced functions may not be converted and will completely fail on one platform.
 Since wallpapers are created on the PC and then converted to mobile platforms from there, you will immediately see DirectX 11 shader compile issues and be able to address them easily, but compilation issues occurring only on OpenGL ES cannot be seen until the wallpaper is being run on a mobile platform.
 So this article will focus on guidelines on how to write code compatible with the mobile version of Wallpaper Engine.

 ::: tip
-If a shader cannot be compiled on the mobile version of Wallpaper Engine, the effect it is used on will be removed automatically and the wallpaper will continue to work without it.
+If a shader cannot be compiled on the mobile version of Wallpaper Engine, the effect that is using it will be removed automatically and the wallpaper will continue to work without it.
 :::

 ## Language Compatibility